zuzivian/sgbridgebot/README.md

 # Try the bot

-A link to the telegram bot will be posted once it's in production!
+Link to telegram bot: http://t.me/sgbridgebot

 # Features and Documentation